 by Sarah Prit

 Denver, Colorado was once known as the “Harlem of the West” when it came to its rich dance culture and history.
 “In those days, everybody danced,” Harriet Butcher, a Denver tap dancer and singer, recalls what the region was like in the 1930s, 40s, and 50s.
 “At a national level, you don’t hear that much about tap dance, but it was really a part of our life.
 Tap was everywhere.”

 Tap remains a prominent fixture in the Denver dance scene today, especially with the arrival of the Mile High Tap Festival in February, 2020.
-Co-founded by two tap dancers, Eddy Kovac (Executive Director) and Sarah Prit (Artistic Director), the Mile High Tap Festival aims to challenge, inspire, and educate the tap community, both locally and abroad.
+With Artistic Director Sarah Prit, the Mile High Tap Festival aims to challenge, inspire, and educate the tap community, both locally and abroad.
 The current climate surrounding COVID-19 hasn’t stopped them from making a splash in the international dance scene.
 Since the quarantine, they’ve managed to pivot their strategy, providing hundreds of hours of free tap education to dancers around the world.

 The Mile High Tap Festival isn’t the first tap fest to arrive in the area.
 The Colorado Tap Festival was a huge source of community in the 1980s, attracting talent such as Gregory Hines, Jimmy Slyde, and Eddie Brown.
 The Colorado Tap Festival was also noteworthy for providing some pivotal moments for women in tap dance.
 At the time, high profile female tap dancers were involved with the festival and did not perform with their male counterparts.